 Editor's note: Download and listen to the audio version below and click here to subscribe to the Today in Manufacturing podcast.

 This week's episode is sponsored by Limble.
-Join us Thursday, January 25th at 1:00 PM ET for "Building Your 2024 Maintenance Program: 4 Key Principles to Boost Uptime Now And for the Future."
+Watch "Building Your 2024 Maintenance Program: 4 Key Principles to Boost Uptime Now And for the Future," now on demand.
 Learn which maintenance strategies you can leverage to boost uptime and why software, data and technology are essential to the future of maintenance.
-Register now.
+Download now.

 Every week, we cover the five biggest stories in manufacturing, and the implications they have on the industry moving forward.
 This week:

 The Electric Vehicle Team at MIT thinks hydrogen-powered vehicles could be a cleaner alternative.

 Many panicked, gasped or at least looked it up later on social media after Chief's quarterback Patrick Mahomes shattered his helmet during a AFC wild-card game against the Miami Dolphins.